 How to Apply

-Applications are now being accepted for Fall 2014.
-The Admissions Committee will begin reviewing applications on January 15, 2014 and will continue to receive and consider them on a rolling basis until the class is filled.
+Applications are now being accepted for Fall 2015.
+The Admissions Committee will begin reviewing completed applications on January 15, 2015 and will continue to receive and consider them on a rolling basis until April 15, 2015.

 Click here to apply electronically to the Graduate School of Arts and Sciences.
 Please indicate clearly which of our three programs you are applying for: the MBA/MA or MPP/MA in Jewish Professional Leadership, or the dual MA in Jewish Professional Leadership and Near Eastern and Judaic Studies.
 Only one application is required to apply for the dual degree programs.
 The Hornstein application form and material should be submitted through the Graduate School of Arts and Sciences and will be shared with the other degree program in order to come to a joint decision.